abubakar-shaikh-dev/xery-blog-mern/README.md

-Here is a draft README.md file for your github repo following the details and rules you provided:

 # Xery Blog App

 This is a blog app built with React, Redux Toolkit, MongoDB, Node.js, Express, HTML, CSS, JS, and Tailwind CSS.